 The NVR is very easy to install.
 You just need to tell the system about each of the cameras that will be installed.
-It is important to select a NVR that supports the cameras you selected.
+It is important to select an NVR that supports the cameras you selected.
 Many new cameras conform to the OnVIF standard and some NVRs also support OnVIF cameras.
 This provides a standard interface for the cameras.
 Unfortunately, there could be issues with certain cameras, so it’s best to select the NVR that supports the specific manufacturer’s cameras.
 The NVR also supports a maximum number of cameras.
-For example you can select 8 camera, 16 camera or 32 camera NVRs.
+For example, you can select an 8-camera, 16-camera or 32-camera NVRs.
 If you plan to add additional cameras you may need another NVR.

 Video Management Software is a good choice when you have an IT person who can help install and support the VMS software.
 It is the most flexible solution since you can incrementally add cameras.
 The software is usually licensed with a base (or server) license plus individual camera licenses.
 In this example, we selected the VMS from OnSSi.
 The latest Ocularis VMS supports a very large number of manufacturer’s cameras, and provides a very easy growth path.
 The license for Ocularis Enterprise solution is:

 Then add the individual camera licenses, at $189 per camera x 7 = $1323.